 WHAT IS IN THEM?

-I’ve used dried mixed fruit, dried apricots, mixed nuts, hazelnuts, dried figs, brandy, clear honey, ground cloves and seseme seeds to roll the figgy pudding balls in.
+I’ve used dried mixed fruit, dried apricots, mixed nuts, hazelnuts, dried figs, brandy, clear honey, ground cloves and sesame seeds to roll the figgy pudding balls in.

-You will be thrilled to know there is no actual cooking involved, it is merely a case of whizzing things up in your trusty food processor and doing a bit of sticky handiwork then letting time do the rest for you.
+You will be thrilled to know there is no actual cooking involved here.
+It’s merely a case of whizzing things up in your trusty food processor and doing a bit of sticky handiwork then letting time do the rest for you.

-Figgy pudding balls are perfect sliced thinly with cheese and crackers and will keep in the fridge for up to two months so they make the perfect foodie gift for Christmas.
+Figgy pudding balls are perfect sliced thinly with cheese and crackers.
+They will keep in the fridge for up to two months so they make the perfect foodie gift for Christmas.